thgautham/th-gautham.github.io/_pages/about.md

   <figcaption>San Jose Super 10K, Feb 2020.</figcaption>
 </figure>

 My hobbies vary widly.
-Currently I train for obstacle race courses such as the Spartan Super and Beast races.
+Currently I train for obstacle race courses such as the Spartan Super and Sprint races.
 I try to keep up with the weekly technological advances in the AI/GPU front.
-For mode details, check out my portfolio or take a look at my resume.
+For more details, take a look at my resume and reach out to me on LinkedIn.

 I currently live in the Bay Area, where I work on a number of projects for the Global Delivery Team at a Technology consulting company.
 {: .text-justify}